realworldocaml/book/en/concurrent-programming-with-async.md

 With a name like `loop_forever`, the meaning is clear enough in this case.
-But with something like `Scheduler.go`, the fact that it never returns is less clear, and so we use the type-system to make it more explicit by giving it a return type of `never_returns`.
+But with something like `Scheduler.go`, the fact that it never returns is less clear, and so we use the type system to make it more explicit by giving it a return type of `never_returns`.
 To make it clearer how this works, let's do the same trick with `loop_forever`.